Teaching with Heart: Dr. Andrew Wiley and Kent State’s M.Ed. in Special Education

 Can you share details about your current research activity?

 My research focuses on controversial and complex issues in special education practice, policy, and teacher training.
 I have researched who is identified for special education and factors impacting access to services.
-Currently, I am examining issues related to the responsible inclusion of students with disabilities in general education classrooms and efforts to improve outcomes for students with disabilities, such as multi-tiered systems of support and universal design for learning.
+Currently, I am examining how to responsibly support students with disabilities in general education classrooms and exploring efforts to improve their outcomes through approaches such as multi-tiered systems of support and universal design for learning.
 I am also examining issues related to reforming teacher education for special educators to make it more reliably effective and responsive to the needs of aspiring special educators.
 My primary research methods are research synthesis and critical rationality.

 I am always eager to include students in my scholarship, both in its development and dissemination through conferences, journals, and other outlets.